What’s Your Risk From Disaster?

 5. Make a Genealogy Grab & Go List

 Sometimes, you’ll have time to prepare for an impending disaster.
 Save time with a list of items that you want to preserve.

 6. Create a Genealogy Disaster Kit

-Follow our handy list of items to help you recover your keepsakes after a disaster.
-You'll need protective gear, cleaning supplies, and storage containers.
+Assemble a few items to help you recover your keepsakes after a disaster.
+You’ll need protective gear, cleaning supplies, and storage containers.